 Communication & Community

-- Communicate regularly with families as partners in their children’s education
+- Communicate regularly with families as partners in the education of their children

-- Be an exemplary model to students by arriving to school on time, being prepared to teach and consistently reflecting our school values and Positive Education approach
+- Model expectations to students by arriving to school on time, being prepared to teach, and reflecting our values

-- Maintain strong cordial communication lines with colleagues and regularly collaborate
+- Maintain strong communication lines with colleagues and regularly collaborate

-- Foster, facilitate, and participate in student-centered discussions
+- Participate in and initiate productive student-centered discussions

-- Help create a positive, collaborative work environment
+- Work to foster a positive, engaging work environment

-- Attend and contribute during all professional development and staff meetings
+- Attend all professional development and staff meetings

-- Maintain up-to-date documentation of student progress, including regular informal observations, running records and quarterly reports
+- Regularly document student progress, including informal observations, running records and quarterly reports

 - Perform clerical duties, as required